dhoer/chef-selenium/README.md

 - Linux nodes without a physical monitor require a headless display (e.g., [xvfb](https://supermarket.chef.io/cookbooks/xvfb), [x11vnc](https://supermarket.chef.io/cookbooks/x11vnc), etc...) and must be installed and configured outside this cookbook.
-- Windows nodes (with the exception of HtmlUnitDriver) must run in the foreground and that requires a username and password for auto-logon.
-Note that the password is stored unencrypted under windows registry:
+- Mac OS X/Windows nodes (with the exception of HtmlUnitDriver) must run as a GUI service and that requires a username and password for automatic login.
+Note that Windows password is stored unencrypted under windows registry `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon` and Mac OS X  password is stored encrypted under `/etc/kcpassword` but it can be easily decrypted.
-`HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.

 ### Example